neonvoidx/homepage/content/gaming-on-linux.md

 # Checking that you can play your favorite games
 ## ProtonDB

  [ProtonDB](https://www.protondb.com/) is a great way to check if the games you love work on Linux.
-The ratings listed are based on user feedback that are using Linux.
+The ratings listed are based on user feedback that are using Linux. **Note:** This only lists games purchaseable through Steam.

 About the rating system:
 - <span style="color:rgb(0, 176, 80)"><b>Native</b></span>